-To achieve the state’s 50% diversion of organics from landfills in 2020 would have required the state to reduce by 10 million tons the amount of post-recycled MSW being placed in landfills this year–an impossibility.
+To achieve the state’s former 50% diversion of organics from landfills in 2020 would have required the state to reduce by 10 million tons the amount of post-recycled MSW being placed in landfills that year–a goal that proved to be impossible.
 And to reach 75% diversion by 2025 will require a 27 million-ton reduction, a goal that will be never be attained without the implementation of new technologies and new approaches to the management of solid wastes.

 And this, when green waste no longer qualifies as diversion when used as daily cover in landfills.
-AB 3163, which passed and signed by the Governor in August of this year, enabled the use of thermal conversion technologies for the production and pipeline injection of renewable natural gas, but by omission, specifically disqualified the use of MSW as a feedstock in the process.
+AB 3163 enabled the use of thermal conversion technologies for the production and pipeline injection of renewable natural gas, but by omission, specifically disqualified the use of MSW as a feedstock in the process.

 California law (PRC 40180) defines recycling, as “the process of collecting, sorting, cleansing, treating, and reconstituting of materials that would otherwise become solid waste, and returning them to the economic mainstream in the form of raw material for new, reused, or reconstituted products, which meet the quality standards necessary to be used in the marketplace.”

 In the administration’s implementation of AB 341 and other waste-related initiatives, current regulatory practice rarely adheres to this definition, overlooking technologies capable or returning recyclable materials “to the economic mainstream in the form of raw materials”, i.e., embracing the recycling of carbon on the molecular level, not simply recycling finished products.
 In many states across the country, the production of renewable energy is accepted as a primary step in recycling, not the last step.

 The BioEnergy Producers Association believes the issues to be addressed under AB 341 should be much more far-reaching.